00Duck/AirPy/server/readme.md

 You may test using this command to ensure the server starts correctly with Gunicorn.
 Also note the port in case you decide to change it later.

 Create a Service in `/etc/systemd/system` called airpy.service with the following details.
-Note that the below gunicorn

 ```ini
 [Unit]